kisakova/documentation/completeReference/Advanced/dataManagement/tags.rst

 Tags are non-hierarchical keywords or phrases that are assigned to records.
 They provide additional information about records and are visible to all the system users.
-Tags can be assigned to any records of any entity and used for :ref:`filtering <user-guide-filters-management>`.
+Tags can be assigned to any records of any entity and used for `filtering <../../commonActions/filter.html>`_.
 They can also be used to create a report for only the records that have/don't have a specific tag, and even generate targeted segments for mailings and marketing campaigns.
 Moreover, you can easily find all records that have a specific tag from anywhere in the system, even if you don't know their other details, as described below.